Case Study · Oracle ULA Certification & Licensing Assessment

 NOV had Oracle Java SE installations across its environment that were outside the ULA scope.
 Oracle identified this as a separate compliance issue, suggesting it could only be resolved by adding Java subscriptions to the renewal.
 The total Java exposure was unclear because NOV had not yet conducted an independent assessment of which Java installations required Oracle licensing and which could be migrated to OpenJDK or other alternatives.

-NOV’s Risk: Improper Certification
+Risk of Improper Certification

-If NOV chose to exit the ULA without proper preparation, an incorrect certification could result in fewer perpetual licences than actually needed — creating an immediate compliance gap that Oracle could exploit in a subsequent audit.
-The certification process required meticulous documentation of actual Oracle deployments, accurate licence counts, and contractual compliance with the ULA’s certification requirements.
+If NOV chose to exit the ULA without proper preparation, an incorrect certification could result in fewer perpetual licences than actually needed.
+Creating an immediate compliance gap that Oracle could exploit in a subsequent audit.
+The certification process required meticulous documentation of actual Oracle deployments, accurate licence counts, and contractual compliance with the ULA's certification requirements.

-Our Approach — The Redress Compliance Engagement
+03 Our Approach: The Redress Compliance Engagement

 NOV engaged Redress Compliance to provide an independent assessment of their Oracle licensing position, develop a ULA exit strategy, and represent NOV's interests in all Oracle communications.
 Our engagement followed a structured four-phase methodology designed to build an unassailable factual foundation before any negotiation with Oracle.